Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

-On June 1, 1996, Guinea-Bissau went up 2-0 courtesy of both goals from Tavares Pereira.
+On June 1, 1996, Guinea-Bissau went up 2-0, courtesy of both goals from Tavares Pereira.
 Guinea responded with two quick goals of their own in the second half.
 Aboubakar Sidik Camara, commonly known as "Titi," notched his goals within minutes from each other.
-The task seemed tougher Guinea-Bissau following Pereira's straight red card in the 65th minute.
+In Guinea-Bissau, the task seemed more arduous following Pereira's straight red card in the 65th minute.
 However, Cipriano Co put Guinea-Bissau up, and the nation held on to a famous victory.
 Guinea-Bissau had a legitimate chance of reaching the second phase of qualifying.
 However, two quick goals broke a 1-1 draw, and Guinea could not find a second road goal to force extra time.
 In the end, Guinea-Bissau lost 3-1.

 The 3-2 victory remained Guinea-Bissau's only World Cup qualifying victory until Sept.
 4, 2019.

 Sinking into Dormancy and Irrelevancy

 Guinea-Bissau's two games in June 1996 were the nation's only games that year.
 The Confederation of African Football (CAF) barred Guinea-Bissau from qualifying for the 1998 Africa Cup of Nations due to having withdrawn from qualifying for the 1996 Africa Cup of Nations.
 After its first World Cup qualifiers in 1996, Guinea-Bissau did not play another match until Nov.
 29, 1997.

 After that game years, Guinea-Bissau played only 20 matches, with some years featuring no matches (1998, 1999, 2002, 2004, 2006, 2008, and 2009).
 Guinea-Bissau played a pair of games against Mali, which happened during the 2006 FIFA World Cup qualifying campaign.
 To date, Guinea-Bissau's lone victory against Mali came on Feb.
 23, 1984.
 Four years after its World Cup qualifiers against Mali, Guinea-Bissau hoped to defeat Sierra Leone for the first time.
 However, despite having the second leg at home, Guinea-Bissau failed to overturn the 1-0 loss from the first leg and was out of the World Cup again.